-Over the course of the year, the District was able to maintain its fund balance in the General Fund at over \$1,200,000.
-The District continues to look for ways to reduce spending as well as obtain additional supporting grants.
+Over the course of the year, the District was able to increase its fund balance in the General Fund at over \$1,700,000.
+The District plans to continue to look for ways to reduce spending as well as obtain additional supporting grants.

-A schedule showing the budget amounts compared to the District's actual financial activity for the General Fund is provided in this report as required supplementary information and is located on page 41.
+A schedule showing the budget amounts compared to the District's actual financial activity for the General Fund is provided in this report as required supplementary information and is located on page 42.